oktadev/okta-dac-docs/docs/setup/terraform.md

 :::
 * [Click here](/tf/sample.tf) to download.

-If you're more comfortable setting it up manually, carefully follow the instructions in this [next](#org-setup) section.
+If you're more comfortable setting it up manually, carefully follow the instructions in this [section](/guide/org-setup.html#configuration) section.